This online lender specializes in bad credit business loans as an alternative to traditional bank loans.

 - Avoid insufficient funds fees.
 Keep a close eye on your account so that your balance doesn’t fall more than you expect.
 Lenders can charge steep insufficient funds fees if they try to withdraw a payment from your account and there is not enough money in it.

 - Pay attention to your repayment plan.
 While there may be room for tailoring, Shield Funding determines your loan term and repayment schedule.
 Be sure you know your due dates and how funds are being withdrawn.

-Shield Funding could be a good fit for business owners who’ve been denied a bank loan or don’t qualify for other business loans because of their business age or bad personal credit.
-But narrowing down an option among Shield Funding’s many choices can be confusing, and loans can come with wide-ranging APRs and fees.
+Shield Funding could be a good fit for business owners who’ve been denied a bank loan or those who don’t qualify for other business loans because of their business’s age or bad personal credit.
+But narrowing down an option among Shield Funding’s many choices can be confusing, and loans can come with steep APRs and fees.

 If Shield Funding doesn’t sound like the best fit for you, you can explore other financing options and compare more online lenders.